jsha/blocktogether/testing.md

 - Verify the action for @twestact6 is 'cancelled-duplicate'.
 - Verify the action for @twestact8 is 'done'.

-## TODO: Find a good way to test cancelled-suspended.
+- TODO: Find a good way to test cancelled-suspended.

+## Revoking the app

+- Log on with @twestact3
+- Enable 'block new accounts'.
+- Visit https://twitter.com/settings/applications, and revoke Block Together.
+- Verify logs indicate deletion of @twestact3.
+- Verify MySQL BtUsers table no longer contains @twestact3.
+- Reload /settings, verify redirected to /.